xml-director/xmldirector.plonecore/docs/source/README.rst

 database or from a subcollection.
 You can browse and traverse into subcollections, view single documents or edit text-ish content through the web (using the build-in ACE editor integration).

+All connection settings (URL, username and password can be overriden on the connector level) in order to ignore the Plone site-wide eXist-db settings).

 .. note:: This module provides a generic integration of arbitrary WebDAV services like OwnCloud, BaseX (over WebDAV) or even other Plone